TRENDMizzou/TREND-manual/doc/manual/manual.md

     represent the smoothness of component curves.
 For more control of plotting of principal or independent components display, please use `trendplot.exe`.
+ 	* ##### Movie processing options:
+  * `--compress [compress factor]`
+    When processing **movie** the video can be resized by [compress factor] to reduce computational cost.
+For example, 0.8 means the video size will be resized to 80%. [compress factor] can be cho  sen from the interval (0, 1.0].
+By default [compress factor] is set as 1.0, which means use all the data, i.e. don't compress the data.
+  * `--sparsity [sparsity factor]`
+    This option controls skipping frames of the input video file by picking up every n-th frame from the video, where n is specified by [sparsity factor].
+    For example, a [sparsity factor] of 1 means all frames will be used.
+2 uses every second frame, 3 uses every third frame, and so on.
+  * `--starttime [start time]`
+    TREND supports making a subclip of the input movie by setting its starting and ending time.
+    The default value for `--starttime` is 0.0.
+The numerical format for setting the
+    start time and end time could either be floating point numbers of seconds (e.g. `0.2` stands for 0.2 s), or `hh:mm:ss.ff`, such as `00:03:05.00`, which means 3 minutes and 5 seconds.
+  * `--endtime [end time]`
+    This option sets the ending time for the subclip of input movie.
+By default it is set as `end`.
+When `--starttime` and `--endtime` are set as default, (`0.0` and `end`, respectively), the whole input video will be analyzed.
+    Otherwise a subclip video will be analyzed and exported as `from-starttime-to-endtime_movieclip.mp4`, or `from-starttime_movieclip.mp4` if the `--endtime` is set as the default `end`.

 ### Plotting script -- display the principal components identified by the main script